ICT-Infer/timelog/README.md

 sudo bash ./timelog-install.bash
 ```

-Then enable the timelog service and start it:
+Once the install script has finished, enable the timelog service and start it:

 ```
 sudo systemctl enable timelog.service